pjtunstall/push-swap/README.md

 Before each `pa`, he performs a cost check for each element of B to see which will need the smallest amount of rotations of A and B to put it in the right place on A. He then pushes the cheapest number.

 This is currently the best way we've found for large stacks.
-It assumes, though, that the there are at least 8 numbers.
-We've treated smaller stacks as special cases.
-We've hardcoded 3 and 4.
-For 5, we followed [Jamie Dawson](https://medium.com/@jamierobertdawson/push-swap-the-least-amount-of-moves-with-two-stacks-d1e76a71789a), who also treated it as a special case: Push the top two numbers from A to B, sort the three on A, swap (or equivalently rotate) the two on B, insert back at the correct places, and rotate till the smallest is on top.

-For 6 and 7, we use [Ali Yigit Ogun's self-titled "Turk" algorithm](https://medium.com/@ayogun/push-swap-c1f5d2d41e97).
+It does assume that the there are at least 8 numbers, but this turned out not to be relevant in our program, since [Ali Yigit Ogun's self-titled "Turk" algorithm](https://medium.com/@ayogun/push-swap-c1f5d2d41e97) proved better at sorting stacks smaller than 93.
 I recommend this [YouTube video by Thuy Quematon (Thuggonaut)](https://www.youtube.com/watch?v=wRvipSG4Mmk) for more detail.

 Ali used an [insertion sort](https://en.wikipedia.org/wiki/Insertion_sort) of all but three numbers to stack B in descending order, then insertion sort again back to A in ascending order, with a cost check in both directions as per Fred.
 That is to say, at each iteration, he pushes the number for which the least amount of rotations is needed to bring it to the top of its own stack and its target (i.e. the number that should be beneath it) to the top of the other stack.
 Ali explains the cost check well with an example.

+Curiously, Ali's method performs better and better, compared to Fred's, as stack size increases from 8 to 42, after which Fred's starts to improve, eventually overtaking at 93.

+We've treated the very smallest stacks as special cases.
+We've hardcoded 3 and 4.
+For 5, we followed [Jamie Dawson](https://medium.com/@jamierobertdawson/push-swap-the-least-amount-of-moves-with-two-stacks-d1e76a71789a), who also treated it as a special case: Push the top two numbers from A to B, sort the three on A, swap (or equivalently rotate) the two on B, insert back at the correct places, and rotate till the smallest is on top.

 For stack sizes 5, 6, 7, and 8, after finding our provisional result, we run a cheeky BFS to see if there's a shorter sequences of instructions that avoids pushes.
 Perhaps surprisingly, there often is.
 BFS beats Turk on 74 out of the 120 possible permutations of 5 numbers, 567 out of the 720 permutations of 6 numbers, and 3683 out of 5040 for 7.
-BFS becomes prohibitively time-consuming for larger stacks, so we just do some simple checks for low-hanging fruit: stacks that can be sorted with rotations alone, or with a swap, possibly preceded and possibly succeeded by rotations.
+BFS becomes prohibitively time-consuming for larger stacks, so we make do with some simple checks for low-hanging fruit: stacks that can be sorted with rotations alone, or with a swap, possibly preceded and possibly succeeded by rotations.

 With the methods above, our program sorts all but three permutations of the numbers from 1 to 6 (inclusive) in under 13 instructions.
 The exceptions are: "4 3 2 1 6 5", "2 6 5 4 3 1", "3 1 2 6 5 4".
 All take exactly 13.
 For the sake of neatness, we hardcode them to take less than 13.

 There are several other Medium articles on the subject.
-We looked at articles by [Leo Fu](https://medium.com/nerd-for-tech/push-swap-tutorial-fa746e6aba1e), [Julien Caucheteux](https://medium.com/@julien-ctx/push-swap-an-easy-and-efficient-algorithm-to-sort-numbers-4b7049c2639a), [Dan Sylvain](https://medium.com/@dansylvain84/my-implementation-of-the-42-push-swap-project-2706fd8c2e9f), [YYBer](https://medium.com/@YYBer/my-one-month-push-swap-journey-explore-an-easily-understand-and-efficient-algorithm-11449eb17752), and [Luca Fischer](https://medium.com/@lucafischer_11396/two-stacks-one-goal-understanding-the-push-swap-algorithm-e08e5986f657).
+We've read ones by [Leo Fu](https://medium.com/nerd-for-tech/push-swap-tutorial-fa746e6aba1e), [Julien Caucheteux](https://medium.com/@julien-ctx/push-swap-an-easy-and-efficient-algorithm-to-sort-numbers-4b7049c2639a), [Dan Sylvain](https://medium.com/@dansylvain84/my-implementation-of-the-42-push-swap-project-2706fd8c2e9f), [YYBer](https://medium.com/@YYBer/my-one-month-push-swap-journey-explore-an-easily-understand-and-efficient-algorithm-11449eb17752), and [Luca Fischer](https://medium.com/@lucafischer_11396/two-stacks-one-goal-understanding-the-push-swap-algorithm-e08e5986f657).

 Dan's distinct feature is that he starts by finding the longest increasing subsequence (LIS) in the initial arrangement of A (ignoring its circularity, that is, and not wrapping around).
 He pushes everthing else to B in two buckets: numbers greater than the median go to the top half of B, the rest to the bottom.
 They're then insertion sorted back using a cost check like Ali and Fred.

 Julien does something similar to Ali.
-His method is a bit simpler and a bit less effective, at least in our implementation.
+His method is a bit simpler and a bit less effective at sorting 100 numbers, at least in our implementation.
 He starts by pushing everything to stack B. He then sorts them back to A via insertion sort with cost check, choosing, at each iteration, to push back the number that can be correctly placed on A with the least rotations.

 As mentioned, we used Jamie Dawson's special-case technique for 5 numbers.
 Jamie's solution for larger stacks involves splitting the numbers into buckets.
 In Jamie's case, 5 for 100 numbers, and 11 for 500.
 After a passable but less than optimally scoring attempt that he calls [insertion sort](https://en.wikipedia.org/wiki/Insertion_sort), even linking to this Wikipedia article, but which sounds more like [selection sort](https://en.wikipedia.org/wiki/Selection_sort), he settled on a form of bucket sort where he inserts each bucket's contents at the correct location inside the bucket as he fills it rather than, as Fred does, first just dealing the numbers into buckets on stack B, and only after all the buckets are filled, inserting their contents into their correct locations on stack A.